 Therefore, there is a need to go beyond the call of promoting data collection, to ensure data quality and to fill local gaps and add value to information.
 Countries often require assistance in making evidence-based decisions about water, including management and development of water master plans or schemes for the integrated use and protection of water resources based on the river basin principle.
 This concept should include developing national policies based on reliable quantitative and qualitative characteristics of renewable surface and underground water resources (formation, exchange across borders, temporal variability, usage).
-The scope of these policies determines data required to be collected and in many cases how it should be organized.
+The scope of these policies determines data required to be collected and, in many cases, how it should be organized.

-Considering that water science cannot exist without data, IHP-VIII initiated cooperative programs like IHP-WINS, the International Water Quality Platform, the Global Network on Water and Development Information for Arid Lands (G-Wadi) and FRIEND all of which harvest knowledge and information to support science and decision making.
-UNESCO programs are also making essential contributions to the data platforms of the UN Water Family like the Global Environment Monitoring System for freshwater (GEMS / Water by UNEP), the Hydrology and Water Resources Programme (HWRP by WMO) and their centers of global water data: such as the Global Precipitation Climatology Centre (GPCC), Global Terrestrial Network - Hydrology (GTN-H), Global Runoff Data Centre (GRDC), GEMS/Water Data Centre (GWDC), the Global Groundwater Information System (GGIS) and Global Groundwater Monitoring Network (GGMN) both by IGRAC, Global Cryosphere Watch (GCW) and the World Glacier Monitoring Service (WGMS).
+Considering that water science cannot exist without data, IHP initiated cooperative programs like IHP-WINS, the International Water Quality Platform, the Global Network on Water and Development Information for Arid Lands (G-Wadi) and Flow Regimes from International Experimental and Network Data (FRIEND-Water) all of which harvest knowledge and information to support science and decision making that contributes to bridging the data-knowledge gap.
+UNESCO programs are also making essential contributions to the data platforms of the UN Water Family like the Global Environment Monitoring System for freshwater (GEMS / Water by UNEP), the Hydrology and Water Resources Programme (HWRP by WMO) and their centres of global water data; such as the Global Precipitation Climatology Centre (GPCC), Global Terrestrial Network -Hydrology (GTN-H), Global Runoff Data Centre (GRDC), GEMS/Water Data Centre (GWDC), the Global Groundwater Information System (GGIS) and Global Groundwater Monitoring Network (GGMN) both by IGRAC, Global Cryosphere Watch (GCW) and the World Glacier Monitoring Service (WGMS).
 The IHP Secretariat has been strengthening these linkages in recent years and should continue these efforts in institutional outreach.
-IHP-IX will continue to support capacity building through the FRIEND, ERB, the World Large Rivers, EauMega, and the International Drought, Flood, and Sediment, among others.
+IHP-IX will continue to support capacity building through the FRIEND-Water, ERB, the World Large Rivers, EauMega, and the International Drought, Flood, and Sediment, among others.
+Bridging the data-knowledge gap through these cooperative programmes supports inclusive water management under conditions of global change.